navidrome/website/content/en/docs/Faq/_index.md

 ---

 ## How can I edit my music metadata (id3 tags)?
 How can I rename/move my files?
 With Navidrome you can't.
-Navidrome does not write to you music folder or the files by design.
+Navidrome does not write to your music folder or the files by design.
 It may have capabilities to change/add cover art for artists, albums and playlists in the future, but even then it won't write these images to your Music Folder or embed them in the files.